Aero (chocolate bar): In other fields

-In 1998, Space-Quest's Derek Willis was eating an Aero bar and was inspired by the bubbles to make the low-cost fuel, Aprop.
+In 1998, amateur rocket enthusiast Derek Willis was eating an Aero bar and was inspired by the bubbles to create the low-cost fuel, Asprop (Aerated Solid Propellant).

-In 2007, an observational study published in the British Medical Journal explored the use of the texture of Aero and Crunchie bars as a technique to explain bone structure to patients.
-They determined it was an overly simplistic method.
+In 2007, an observational study published in the British Medical Journal explored the use of the texture of Aero and Crunchie bars as a technique to explain the difference between healthy bone structure and bone affected by osteoporosis to patients.
+The study determined that, while visually attractive, using the bars to demonstrate bone structure was an overly simplistic method.

 In 2011, Ford engineer Carsten Stake was inspired by the texture of Aero bars in a bid to reduce the weight of plastic engine covers in their Focus vehicles.
 The MuCell plastic is injected with gas bubbles during moulding, making a microscopic honeycomb-like structure that is twenty per cent lighter and so lowers fuel consumption.

 Slogans and advertising

 1930s

 The Aero bar was advertised in the late 1930s with the slogan, "You get a lift".
 Advertising about the imported bars in Melbourne, Australia in 1938 announced the Aero as the "...original English aerated milk chocolate... ...crisp, light and yet so sustaining".